Government trifecta

-A government trifecta is a political situation in which the same political party controls the executive branch and both chambers of the legislative branch in countries that have a bicameral legislature and an executive that is not fused.
-The term is primarily used in the United States, where the term originated—being borrowed from horse race betting—but also in Argentina, Australia, Bolivia, Brazil, Chile, Colombia, and France.
+In the politics of the United States, a government trifecta is a political situation in which the same political party controls the presidency and both chambers of Congress.
+The term is primarily used in the United States, where it originated, but can be used for control of the executive branch and both chambers of the legislative branch in any country that has a bicameral legislature and an executive that is not fused.
+It is borrowed from horse race betting.

 Most countries and all democracies have some degree of separation of powers into separate branches of government, typically consisting of an executive, a legislative, and a judicial branch, but the term government trifecta is primarily applied to countries in which the executive is not elected by the legislature and where the legislature is not sovereign; in parliamentary systems, the executive or part of it is elected by the legislature and must have the support of the majority of Parliament.

 Government trifectas are seen as beneficial by some and as undesirable by others.
 Those in favor argue that government trifectas are efficient and avoid gridlocks.
-Opponents argue that trifectas discourage policing of those in power by the opposition and that they do not limit spending and the expansion of undesirable laws.
+Opponents argue that trifectas discourage policing of those in power by the opposition and that they do not limit spending and the expansion of undesirable laws, which sometimes can even trigger democratic backsliding.
 Opponents also argue that government trifectas do not tend to lead to compromise since one party can simply implement its goals unopposed.
 Consequently, the incumbent party may alter the structure of executive agencies to prepare for when it is bound to lose its incumbency.
 These alterations are performed to secure control over the agencies for when the party is no longer incumbent.
 Examples of these include political appointments that extend beyond the political cycle, contract or grant awards, and debt issuances.